Emmerson-Miranda/argocd/example-04/readme.md

 # Introduction
-Simple PoC to deploy some containers using ApplicationSet to recreate multiple environments.
+PoC to deploy in multiple environments using ApplicationSet, Helm and overriding some values per environment.

 More info at:
 - https://argo-cd.readthedocs.io/en/stable/user-guide/application-set/